(mye toe MYE sin)

 Dosing: Renal Impairment

-The manufacturer’s labeling states to avoid use in patients with serum creatine >1.7 mg/dL, but no dosage adjustments are provided.
-The following adjustments have been used by some clinicians (Aronoff, 2007): Adults:
+The manufacturer’s labeling states to avoid use in patients with serum creatinine >1.7 mg/dL, although no other dosage modifications are provided.
+The following adjustments have been recommended (Aronoff 2007): Adults:

-Continuous ambulatory peritoneal dialysis (CAPD): Administer 75% of dose.
+Continuous ambulatory peritoneal dialysis (CAPD): Reduce dose to 75% of usual dose.

 Dosing: Hepatic Impairment

 There are no dosage adjustments provided in the manufacturer’s labeling (has not been studied).